 The Salisbury City Council approved the city budget for the fiscal year 2023-2024 (FY24).
 A fiscal year is the city’s annual financial period beginning July 1 through June 30.

 The City of Salisbury will operate on an adjusted schedule for the Juneteenth Day holiday, Monday, June 19.

 Today, Salisbury City Manager Jim Greene presented his recommended fiscal year 2023-2024 (FY24) budget to City Council at a budget work session meeting.
 A fiscal year is the city’s annual financial period beginning July 1 through June 30.

 The City of Salisbury will operate on an adjusted schedule for the Memorial Day holiday, Monday, May 29.

 May utility bills will arrive late to Salisbury-Rowan Utilities (SRU) customers.

-The City of Salisbury will operate on the following schedule for the Christmas and New Year’s holidays:
+The City of Salisbury will operate on the following schedule in observance of Good Friday, Friday, April 7:

 -- Work to begin Monday evening, March 27 through early Tuesday morning, March 28 --

 Businesses and residents in the 100 block of W. Innes St. may be without power beginning Monday, March 27, at 11 p.m. through Tuesday, March 28, at 7 a.m. as Duke Energy replaces an electrical panel, weather permitting.

 The City of Salisbury has reached an agreement with Cube Yadkin Generation to fund a portion of the $31.5 million project to relocate the City’s raw water pump station at the Yadkin River.
 The pump station is critical to the City’s water supply infrastructure and provides drinking water for more than 52,000 Salisbury-Rowan Utilities’ customers.
 Once complete, this infrastructure project will protect the City’s pump station from the effect of worsening flooding at the current location.